-My kids tend to play with most toys for about five minutes, whether I spend $1 or $30 on them.
+My kids tend to play with most toys for about five minutes, whether I spend $1.25 or $30 on them.
 Since Dollar Tree toys are cheap, why not turn them into crafts, games, family road trip hacks, and backyard fun tools?

 1. Tie a dollar store basket to the front of your kid’s bike.

-2. Freeze dollar store toys and trinkets in water to make “ice eggs.”
+2. Freeze Dollar Tree toys and trinkets in water to make “ice eggs.”

-Stick a little toy or trinket in a water balloon before filling it with water.
-Put the balloon in the freezer overnight, and in the morning cut off the balloon and let your kids get to crackin’.
+Stick a small Dollar Tree toy or trinket in a water balloon before filling it with water.
+Put the balloon in the freezer overnight.
+In the morning, cut off the balloon and let your kids get to crackin’.

-3. Turn pool noodles into a backyard obstacle course.
+3. Turn dollar store pool noodles into a backyard obstacle course.

-Stick wooden dowels (from a craft store, Walmart or a hardware store) in the ground halfway, and slide the pool noodle on top.
-Use a soccer ball to dribble between the arches, or just let them army crawl through the course!
+Stick wood dowels in the ground halfway and slide the pool noodle on top to form an arch.
+Use a soccer ball to dribble between the arches, or just let them army-crawl through the course.

-4. Use a pool noodle to make a sprinkler.
+4. Use a pool noodle to make a DIY sprinkler.

-Duct-tape one end of a pool noodle (the other end will have the hose attached).
-Use wood skewers to poke holes throughout the pool noodle, turn on the hose and enjoy!
+Duct tape one end of a pool noodle (the other end will have the hose attached).
+Use wood skewers to poke holes throughout the noodle, turn on the hose, and enjoy!

 5. Make an ice cream bar by putting sprinkles and crushed cookies in shaker jars.

-6. Make a “hideout” using a hula hoop and a shower curtain.
+6. Make a “hideout” using a Dollar Tree toy and a shower curtain.

 Here’s a craft idea that even the kids can help assemble.
-Use plastic shower rings to attach the curtain to the hula hoop.
-Then, use a clothesline to tie the hula hoop to a tree branch.
+Use plastic shower rings to attach the curtain to the hula hoop from Dollar Tree.
+Then use a clothesline to tie the hula hoop to a tree branch.

 Your kids will enjoy shade while they read or play games outside.